dstackai/dstack/docs/docs/reference/backends/aws.md

 # AWS

-The `AWS` backend type allows to provision infrastructure and store state and artifacts in an AWS account.
+The `AWS` backend type allows provisioning infrastructure and storing artifacts in an AWS account.

-Follow the step-by-step guide below to configure a project with this backend.
+Follow the step-by-step guide below to configure this backend in your project.

-## 1. Create an S3 bucket
+## Create an S3 bucket

 First, you need to create an S3 bucket. `dstack` will use this bucket to store state and artifacts.